From Superstition to Scientific Reasoning

-You can see more books about the Curious and the Bizarre in BHL and our iTunes U collection.
-See a collection of fascinating "monster" illustrations in Flickr.
-See illustrations from the first six parts of Physica Curiosa in Flickr and the slideshow above.
+You can see more books about the Curious and the Bizarre in BHL.
+See a collection of fascinating “monster” illustrations in Flickr.
+See illustrations from the first six parts of Physica Curiosa in Flickr.

 Special thanks to Lilla Vekerdy, Head of Special Collections, Smithsonian Libraries, for her consultation on this post.
 The Smithsonian Libraries’ collection contains 16 books by Schott.
 The version of Physica Curiosa digitized for BHL is from the Smithsonian Libraries’ collection.